oracle-devrel/cd3-automation-toolkit/docs/isv.md

 2. Export infrastructure from source environment to the CD3 toolkit and the generated resources **auto.tfvars** files are copied to the service specific directories in target container.
 Generate the plan and execute terraform apply.

-For both the ways, set up 2 CD3 containers and connect them to Source Tenancy and Target Tenancy each using steps mentioned in https://oracle-devrel.github.io/cd3-automation-toolkit/install-cd3/.
+For both the ways, set up 2 new CD3 containers and connect them to Source Tenancy and Target Tenancy each using steps mentioned in https://oracle-devrel.github.io/cd3-automation-toolkit/install-cd3/.

 > **Note:** Same process should be used to replicate Infra resources from one Compartment to another within the same Tenancy.